Coffee percolator: Invention

+This mechanism did not use the conventional percolation method as described above.

+An Illinois farmer named Hanson Goodrich patented the modern U.S. stove-top percolator as it is known today, and he was granted on 13 August 1889.

+It had the key elements of a conventional percolator: the broad base for boiling, the upflow central tube and a perforated basket hanging on it.

+Goodrich's design could transform any standard coffee pot of the day into a stove-top percolator.

+Subsequent patents have added very little.

+Electric percolators have been in production since at least the first decade of the 1900s with General Electric publishing a pamphlet titled "Coffee Making By Electricity" in 1905.

+Automatic percolators have been available since the 1940s or earlier.

 Improvements

-The method for making coffee in a percolator had changed very little since the introduction of the electric percolator in the early part of the 20th century.
+The method for making coffee in a percolator had changed very little since the introduction of the electric percolator in the early part of the 1900s.

 However, in 1970 commercially available "ground coffee filter rings" were introduced to the market.

 The coffee filter rings were designed for use in percolators, and each ring contained a pre-measured amount of coffee grounds that were sealed in a self-contained paper filter.

-The sealed rings resembled the shape of a doughnut, and the small hole in the middle of the ring enabled the coffee filter ring to be placed in the metal percolator basket around the protruding convection (percolator) tube.
+The sealed rings resembled the shape of a doughnut, and the small hole in the middle of the ring enabled the coffee filter ring to be placed in the metal percolator basket around the protruding convection tube.

 Prior to the introduction of pre-measured self-contained ground coffee filter rings, fresh coffee grounds were measured out in scoopsful and placed into the metal percolator basket.

 This process enabled small amounts of coffee grounds to leak into the fresh coffee.

 Additionally, the process left wet grounds in the percolator basket.

 The benefit of the pre-packed coffee filter rings was two-fold: First, because the amount of coffee contained in the rings was pre-measured, it negated the need to measure each scoop and then place it in the metal percolator basket.

 Second, the filter paper was strong enough to hold all the coffee grounds within the sealed paper.

 After use, the coffee filter ring could be easily removed from the basket and discarded.

 This relieved the consumer from the task of cleaning out the wet coffee grounds from the percolator basket.